link-foundation/use-m/README.md

 })()
 ```

-In ES Modules and Browser you can omit async function wrapper.
+In ES Modules and Browser you can omit async arrow function wrapper.

 ### Independent Scripts